enrique125X/Civ-V-Brave-New-World/README.md

 ## Installation

 1. In Unciv, open the Mods menu
-2. Search for "Brave New World"
+2. Search for "Civ V Brave New World"
-3. Download "Civ V - Brave New World"
+3. Download **Civ V Brave New World**

 ## Usage

-1. Start a new game in Civ V - Gods & Kings
+1. Start a new game with Base Ruleset *Civ V - Gods & Kings*
-2. Enable the Civ V - Brave New World mod
+2. Enable the *Civ V Brave New World* extension mod

 ## Development